pola-rs/polars-book/docs/user-guide/io/multiple.md

 `Polars` can deal with multiple files differently depending on your needs and memory strain.

-Let's create some files to give use some context:
+Let's create some files to give us some context:

 {{code_block('user-guide/io/multiple','create',['write_csv'])}}